Career Options Expand and Salaries Spike with a Master of Education Degree

 A Master of Education degree is designed for current educators who would like to expand their understanding of teaching theories, pedagogy and strategies.
 Students in an M.Ed. program not only want hands-on, practical skills they can implement in their classroom, they might also have aspirations of expanding their career beyond the classroom and working in the broader world of academia.
 So, if you are interested in any of the careers mentioned above, an M.Ed. is the best choice.

 A Master of Arts in Teaching on the other hand is designed to give current and prospective teachers the skills they will need to be effective in the classroom.
-If you are currently teaching and would like to stay in the classroom but gain additional subject-specific skills and strategies to enhance your teaching, the MAT is for you.
+If you are currently teaching and would like to stay in the classroom but gain additional subject-specific skills and strategies to enhance your teaching, the MAT may be right for you.

-A Master of Education Degree is highly versatile and can open the door to a variety of jobs and career options.
-At the University of San Diego, we offer a 100% online Master of Education degree with five specializations to choose from: Inclusive Learning; Literacy & Digital Learning; Science, Technology, Engineering, Arts and Math (STEAM); Curriculum & Instruction; and School Leadership.
-To learn more about our nationally-ranked and accredited program, visit our program page.
+Master of Education degree programs are typically designed to be versatile enough to position educators for a variety of jobs and career options.
+For example, the University of San Diego offers an online Master of Education degree with five specializations to choose from: Inclusive Learning; Literacy & Digital Learning; Science, Technology, Engineering, Arts and Math (STEAM); Curriculum & Instruction; and School Leadership.